Turkey Real Estate Market 2026: Prices, Trends & Outlook

 • Renovation Costs: $40,000 for updating to modern standards.

-• Projected Rental Income: $1,800 per month, with potential for higher earnings in tourist-heavy seasons.
+• Projected Rental Income: $1,800 per month, with upside in peak tourist seasons.

 2. Alanya Construction Case Study: Seaside Villa